Does it seem like your partner isn’t listening to you? Do you feel like you say the same thing over and over to them and nothing registers?

 4. Make people feel loved, not comfortable.
 Your job isn’t to make anyone comfortable but, it is your job to make sure that you interact from a loving place.
 Set an intention of compassion, patience, kindness and love when you’re interacting with your partner.
 If you see any of the power struggle symptoms, come back with love, not fear.

 5. Don’t try to fix them.
 Step back from trying to fix the other person (this is just going to perpetuate the power struggle as you try to control them).
 Remember what I always say: Don’t SAC your relationship.
-Don’t offer Suggestions, give Advice or C Ask questions so others can come to their own good solutions.
+Don’t offer Suggestions, give Advice or Criticize.
+Ask questions so others can come to their own good solutions.

 With all that’s happening in quarantine, it’s more important than ever to figure out how to connect and thrive with your partner.
 One thing that’s getting in the way is the inability to forgive your partner for the hurt you feel they’ve caused by not listening to you, maybe dismissing your needs or even feeling unappreciated.